teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 If you are absent for eight or more calendar days then you must obtain a medical certificate from your GP (Fit Note), covering the eighth day of absence onwards and send it to a director.
 Subsequent medical certificates are required as soon as the current certificate has expired.

-You must keep a director informed of your progress, with an indication if possible, of a return to work date.
+You must keep your line manager informed of your progress, with an indication if possible, of a return to work date.
 You are responsible for ensuring that medical certificates are submitted on time and cover all periods of absence.

 ## Taking holidays whilst off sick

 In some cases it may be appropriate for you to take a holiday/period of leave away from home during a period of sickness absence, eg for convalescence purposes.
-Before taking such leave you must inform a director of the proposed dates and reason for the request.
+Before taking such leave you must inform your line manager of the proposed dates and reason for the request.
 The period of leave will still be counted as sickness for the purpose of recording sickness absence and calculating pay for this period.

 ## Conduct during sickness absence